 Depending on your budget and the makeup of your campaign staff, you can design merch in a few different ways.
 If you’re lucky enough to have a talented designer on your team, they can create and adapt high-res designs for different products.

-If you have a smaller campaign or limited budget, you can also outsource design work on sites like Creative Cabinet, Fiverr, or 99designs.
-All three sites offer a platform where you can find thousands of designers at many different price points.
+If you have a smaller campaign or limited budget, you can aso outsource design work on sites like Creative Cabinet, Fiverr, or 99designs.
+All three sites offer a platform to find thousands of designers at many different price points.

 Where do you produce political merch?